-The new ResourceContracts.org site is developed in partnership with the World Bank, the Natural Resource Governance Institute (NRGI), and the Columbia Center on Sustainable Investment.
-We are grateful for the contributions of a wide array of organizations including Global Witness, Oxfam, Publish What You Pay International, Open Oil, Open Contracting Partnership, Cadasta, The Carter Center, Open Corporates, African Mining Legislation Atlas, and the World Resources Institute, among others.
+ResourceContracts is managed by the Natural Resource Governance Institute in partnership with the Columbia Center on Sustainable Investment and the World Bank.
+We are grateful for the contributions of a wide array of organizations including the African Legal Support Facility, Global Witness, Oxfam, Publish What You Pay International, Open Oil, Open Contracting Partnership, Cadasta, The Carter Center, Open Corporates, African Mining Legislation Atlas, and the World Resources Institute.

 As the site grows, we are eager to hear from you if you have suggestions for oil, gas, and mining contracts to be added to the site.
-You can get in touch at: firstname.lastname@example.org.
+You can get in touch at firstname.lastname@example.org.